devcat-studio/kailua/README.md

   `local` (either individual names or statement), `function` (arguments), `for` (individual names) and assignment (either individual names or statement).

-  When used right after the name, you can put a comma or closing parenthesis *before* the type like this:
+  When used right after the name, for the ease of typing, you can put a comma or closing parenthesis *before* the type like this:

   ```lua
   function f(x, --: integer